sebastiankozub/Async-call-from-WPF-UserControl-To-WCF/README.md

 # Async-call-from-WPF-UserControl-To-WCF

-Pattern for WPF-to-WCF asynchronous communication.
-Solution contains also PriceHumanizer project which is responsible for translating numeric price representation into lexical one.
+Pattern for WPF-to-WCF asynchronous communication and few more intersting features.
+Solution also contains  PriceHumanizer project which is responsible for translating numeric price representation into lexical one.
 Interesing functionalities:
-   - non-blocking calls to WPF
+   - non-blocking calls to WCF
    - non-blocking calls to SpeechSynthesizer
-   - auto-updatable rows - once initialized updates themself without MainWindows logic
+   - auto-updatable rows in UserControl - once initialized updates themself with WCF without use of MainWindows logic